Anotheroption4726/saberAlpha/README.md

 ##### Platform Friction:
 	- Default Value: 4
-	- Increase:
+	- Increase: All characters won't be able to move when colliding with platforms
-	- Decrease:
+	- Decrease: All characters will ice skate when colliding with platforms

 ### CHARACTER VARIABLES

 ##### Character Friction:
 	- Default Value: 4
-	- Increase:
+	- Increase: The character won't be able to move when colliding with platforms
-	- Decrease:
+	- Decrease: The character will ice skate when colliding with platforms

 ##### Run Movement Speed_fixed :
 	- Default Value: 40
-	- Increase: Character runs faster
+	- Increase: The character runs faster
-	- Decrease: Character runs slower
+	- Decrease: The character runs slower

 ##### Run Stop Slide Time_timer :
-	- Default Value: 0.13
+	- Default Value: 0.13 (seconds)
-	- Increase:
+	- Increase: The character will slide during a longer period of time after runing
-	- Decrease:
+	- Decrease: The character will slide during a shorter period of time after runing

 ##### Idle Jump Vertical Force_impulse :
 	- Default Value: 1200